-Driving in Europe after Brexit- Will there be huge delays at borders?
+Travelling to Europe after Brexit- Will there be huge delays at borders?

 Some countries, such as Portugal, have already said they intend to allow UK passport holders to use ‘fast-track lanes’ so, after the initial ‘settling-in’ period, I doubt we’ll see much difference.

 If you are driving to Europe after BREXIT, there is a chance you could get caught in these delays, whether you use the ferry or Eurotunnel.

 I hope you now feel a little more prepared or knowledgable about travelling to Europe after BREXIT and driving in the EU.

 Other posts you might find useful for your Europe trip: